 - vi.
 We have broadly reviewed the cost records maintained by the Company prescribed by the Central Government under sub-section (1) of Section 148 of the Act, in respect of the activities carried on by the Company and we are of the opinion that prima-facie the prescribed records have been maintained.
 We have, however, not made a detailed examination of the same. - vii.
 In respect of statutory dues: - a) The Company has been generally regular in depositing undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities.
-As on 31st March, 2024, there are no undisputed statutory dues payables for period exceeding for a period more than six month from the date they become payable. - b) There are no statutory dues referred to in sub-clause (a) which have not been deposited on account of any dispute. - viii.
+As on 31st March, 2025, there are no undisputed statutory dues payables for period exceeding for a period more than six month from the date they become payable. - b) There are no statutory dues referred to in sub-clause (a) which have not been deposited on account of any dispute. - viii.
 There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - ix.
-In respect to the borrowings: - a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) The Company has utilized the money obtained by way of term loans during the year for the purposes for which they were obtained. - d) On an overall examination of the Ind AS Financial Statements of the Company, funds raised on short term basis have, prima facie, not been used during the year for long-term purposes by the Company. - e) On an overall examination of the Ind AS Financial Statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures. - f) The Company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies. - x. a) The Company has not raised the money by way of initial public offer/ further public offer (including debt instruments) during the year. - b) During the year, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year.
+In respect to the borrowings: - a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) The Company has utilized the money obtained by way of term loans during the year for the purposes for which they were obtained. - d) Based on the overall examination of the Ind AS financial statements of the Company, no short-term funds have been raised during the year. - e) The Company does not have any subsidiaries, associates, or joint ventures.
+Accordingly, reporting under Clause 3(ix)(e) of the Companies (Auditor's Report) Order, 2020 is not applicable. - f) The Company does not have any subsidiaries, joint ventures, or associates.
+Accordingly, reporting under Clause 3(ix)(f) of the Companies (Auditor's Report) Order, 2020 is not applicable. - x. a) The Company has not raised the money by way of initial public offer/ further public offer (including debt instruments) during the year. - b) During the year, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year.
 Hence, reporting under paragraph 3(x)(b) of the Order is not applicable to the Company.